 There have been a series of studies that compare infrastructure costs for compact development vs. sprawl development.
-These studies have quantified the infrastructure savings due to compact development at between 103 and 65 percent,45 with most studies estimating the differential at 25 - 30 percent.6 However, these studies understate the brownfields vs. sprawl differential because:
+These studies have quantified the infrastructure savings due to compact development at between $10^3$ and 65 percent, with most studies estimating the differential at 20-30 percent.
+However, these studies understate the brownfields vs. sprawl differential because:

 - The studies are generally looking at two options for NEW development: compact vs. sprawl.
 It can be assumed that any NEW development, even if it is compact, will require infrastructure investments.
-Brownfields projects, on the other hand, are almost always infill/REdevelopment and many are comfortably served by existing infrastructure. - The density differential used in most of these studies (2-5 DU/ac for sprawl and 5-10 DU/ac for compact) understates the density of brownfields projects.
-For example, the Massachusetts BTC projects average 16 units per acre, consistent with national data.7 http://www.nemw.org/images/stories/documents/EnvironEconImpactsBFRedev.pdf
+Brownfields projects, on the other hand, are almost always infill/REdevelopment and many are comfortably served by existing infrastructure.
+Thus, the difference between "new/compact" and "infill/redevelopment" (including brownfields) can be quite significant, i.e. the cost of building new infrastructure, even for efficient land uses, is bound to be significantly greater than repairing and hooking up a redevelopment project to the existing system. - The density differential used in most of these studies (2-5 DU/ac for sprawl and 5-10 DU/ac for compact) understates the density of brownfields projects.
+For